Who We Are

 Keith is VP, Product Management at Dotdash.
 Keith has been with Dotdash since 2019 and is responsible for product management for Dotdash’s finance and performance marketing teams.
 Previous to Dotdash, Keith was Director of Product Management at Red Ventures, having spent seven years working in various product roles at Bankrate.com.
 Before working at Bankrate, Keith was the first member of the product team at Hearst Newspapers.

 Keith earned a B.A. in English at Fairfield University, where he was managing editor of their weekly student newspaper, The Mirror.
-He lives in Connecticut with his wife and two children, Tegan and Billy.
+He lives in Connecticut with his wife Diana, his two children, Tegan and Billy, and their Labrador, Martha.

-Jen is responsible for global revenue for Dotdash's finance sites, Investopedia and The Balance.
+Jen Brown is the vice president of sales at Dotdash and is responsible for global revenue for Dotdash's finance sites, Investopedia and The Balance.
 Jen's career spans 20+ years in digital and mobile media sales at startups and corporations including Flipboard, Seeking Alpha, Yahoo! and weather.com.
-Jen holds a B.A. in Philosophy and Communication from the University of Delaware.
-She lives with her husband in Manhattan and the Jersey Shore.
+Jen holds a bachelor's in philosophy and communication from the University of Delaware.

 As VP, Client Services for Dotdash Finance, Megan oversees the Sales Planning, Account Management and Finance Direct Response teams to develop strategic solutions for our global client base and execute successful partnerships.
 Megan originally joined Investopedia in 2015 to lead the Client Services & Marketing teams before Investopedia became part of Dotdash in 2018 and her responsibilities expanded to cover all financial services industry clients.